BrianDehlinger/SparkSentiment/README.md

 Technologies for consideration:

-Spark Streaming
+-Spark Streaming
-Apache Kafka
+-Apache Kafka
-SparkML
+-MLLib
-Postgresql
+-Postgresql
-Dash - for dashboard visualization creation
+-Dash - for dashboard visualization creation

-AWS may be utilized to access broader resources.
+-AWS may be utilized to access broader resources.